arangodb/docs/3.11/appendix-deprecated.md

 kept for backward compatibility.
 There are usually better alternatives to replace the old features with:

+- **Custom Pregel**:
+  The experimental feature "Custom Pregel" has been removed.

+- **Pregel Algorithm DMID**:
+  The Pregel Algorithm "DMID" has been deprecated and will be removed in a future release.

 - **Leader/Follower Deployment Mode**:
   The Leader/Follower deployment type is deprecated and already removed from documentation.
 Active Failover and OneShard databases in clusters are better